tableau/connector-plugin-sdk/docs/mcd.md

 ## Example 3 - Boolean Field

 This example shows how to add a checkbox to the dialog.
-For sslmode custom boolean values are required to be defined, following [Connection Field Platform Integration](##Connection-Field-Platform-Integration).
+For sslmode custom boolean values are required to be defined, following 'Connection Field Platform Integration' section below.
 The default-value matches false-value, ensuring the checkbox is unchecked by default.
 Within the ConnectionBuilder() the field "sslmode" will only have value "" or "require".

 ```xml
 <?xml version="1.0" encoding="utf-8"?>